edly-io/academy/contents/tutorindigo.rst

 A little bit of knowledge about comprehensive theming is also required for making template and style changes that is Open edX by default theme.
 More details can be found on `Comprehensive Theming <https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/ecommerce/theming.html>`_ and `Changing the appearance of Open edX <https://docs.tutor.edly.io/tutorials/theming.html>`__.

 What is a theme?
 ================

 A theme is a collection of files and settings that determine the visual appearance and user interface of the site.
 It includes stylesheets, templates, and sometimes scripts that together define the colors, fonts, layouts, and overall aesthetic of the platform.
 Themes allow us to customize the look and feel of our ed tech platform to match our brand identity and provide a cohesive user experience.

 So why do we need to install a theme?
 Installing a theme for the platform allows us to improve the user experience and customize it according to our brand.
 A theme allows us to align the platform’s visuals with our organization’s brand, helping us maintain a professional and trustworthy look.
 Themes like `Indigo <https://github.com/overhangio/tutor-indigo>`_ are designed to enhance user experience by making it easier to navigate through the platform and engage with course content.
 In addition to this, themes provide a consistent look and feel across all pages and components of your platform, which is important for user familiarity and comfort.

 What is Indigo
 ==============

-`Indigo <https://github.com/overhangio/tutor-indigo>`_ is a specially designed theme for Open edX that brings a modern, clean, and intuitive interface to the Open edX platform.
+`Indigo <https://github.com/overhangio/tutor-indigo>`_ is a specially-designed theme for Open edX that brings a modern, clean, and intuitive interface to the Open edX platform.

 Firstly, Indigo offers a sleek and responsive design for all devices to enhance accessibility for all users.

 Secondly, Indigo is built with customization in mind, allowing organizations to easily tweak the appearance to better match their branding needs.
 The goal for Indigo has been to engage learners with welcoming messaging and intuitive navigation across the platform.

-Finally, since Indigo is a widely adopted theme within the Open edX community, it benefits from continuous improvements and support from the community, ensuring it stays up-to-date with the latest releases.
+Finally, since Indigo is a widely-adopted theme within the Open edX community, it benefits from continuous improvements and support from the community, ensuring it stays up-to-date with the latest releases.

 What is a plugin?
 =================